riadvice/starlingMVC-wings/README.md

 ```

-The application tag is mandatory and contains the following properties :
+The application tag is the only mandatory tag and contains the following properties :

 - **width** : the width of the SWF.
 - **height** the height of the SWF.